Skip to main content

 (2) When the assistance group is aware of the requirements of verification but refuses to provide both consent and necessary verification, the county agency shall deny or terminate assistance as eligibility cannot be established.

-(4) The assistance group may not be compelled to cooperate in giving testimony or records that may prove guilt of a crime because of protections of the Fifth Amendment to the Constitution of the United States.
+(4) The assistance group will not be compelled to cooperate in giving testimony or records that may prove guilt of a crime because of protections of the Fifth Amendment to the Constitution of the United States.

-(D) When is verification not required?
+(D) When is verification not necessary?

 (2) Verification of earned or unearned income is not necessary when the assistance group either alleges no income or employment in the current period and there is no reason to question the statement, or the assistance group reports earnings sufficiently high to make them clearly ineligible for benefits.